 What Qualities Do You Look For In The Place You Work At?

-At Universal’s Islands of Adventure there are two comics that intertwine in Toon Lagoon.
+At Universal’s Islands of Adventure, there are two comics that intertwine in Toon Lagoon.
 While seen, most guests seldom stop to study them.
 To most, they are simply incidental theming to the park.
 But they offer a couple of great thoughts about creating a great work environment.

-The first is a comic known form any years as Mark Trail.
+The first is a comic known for many years as Mark Trail.
 Mark Trail is a comic strip created by Jack Elrod, and featured themes that focused on the environment.
 It was targeted to those who appreciated the great outdoors, and was often instructional in its ideas about how to care for nature and its surroundings.
 To inspire his small team, Jack assembled his artists in the second floor of a Frank Lloyd Wright-designed home in the Atlanta area.
-Windows looked out over a 130 acre forest that surrounded the home.
+Windows looked out over a 130-acre forest that surrounded the home.
 It provided inspiration for many of the comic strip adventures.

 I’ve had the privilege of visiting some impressive work environments.
 Google has so many cool amenities.
-Red Door Interactive overlooked the Padres Stadium in San Diego.
-And speaking of natural settings–the U.S. Fish and Wildlife Service had a beautiful training facility in the hills of West Virginia.
+Red Door Interactive overlooks the Padres Stadium in San Diego.
+And speaking of natural settings–the U.S. Fish and Wildlife Service has a beautiful training facility in the hills of West Virginia.
 And yet, it isn’t just about the location, the appointments, and the amenities.
 It’s about the people you work with, and the esprit de corps.

 That brings us to the other comic depicted–Family Circus–created by Bil Keane.
 It’s the depiction of family life, and the humor, love, and camaraderie found therein.
 In another Toon Lagoon panel, you can trace the trail from Billy back to the rest of the family.

 There were a couple of key elements found in this comic, which coincidentally tie into any workplace culture: